pixelatto/PixelattoWeb2020/_team/04-alberto.md

 hashtags: [BurgerDeveloper, Tweener, CleanCoder]
 ---

-Alberto joined Pixelatto in 2019.
-He's always ready for testing, patching and deploying.
+Alberto is always ready for testing, patching and deploying.
 If you see a bug in our games it means he's on leave that day.
+He's also a native GIF speaker.

 **Special Moves:**